Two on the Tiles

 Two on the Tiles is a 1951 British comedy film directed by John Guillermin and starring Herbert Lom, Hugh McDermott and Brenda Bruce.
 It was made at the Walton Studios by the independent Vandyke Productions for release as a second feature.
-It was one of three back-to-back productions Guillermin directed for the company at Walton Studios, along with Smart Alec and Four Days,.
+It was one of three back-to-back productions Guillermin directed for the company at Walton Studios, along with Smart Alec and Four Days.
 It was released in the U.S. as School for Brides.

 Synopsis

-A married couple both face temptations while separated for a few days.
-The husband meets an attractive female fellow traveler in Paris while the wife accidentally spends a night aboard a Royal Navy ship with a male friend after she is stranded following a party.
-Despite knowing the essential innocence of both husband and wife, their sinister new butler uses information about their discretions to demand blackmail payments.
+A married couple, Dick and Janet Lawson, both face temptations while separated for a few days.
+Dick meets Madeleine, an attractive female fellow-traveller in Paris while Janet accidentally spends a night aboard a Royal Navy ship with Jimmy Bradley, a male friend after she is stranded following a party.
+Despite knowing the essential innocence of both husband and wife, their sinister new butler, Ford, uses information about their escapades to demand blackmail payments.

 Cast

 Production

-Like Smart Alec is based on a script by Alec Coppel.
+Like Smart Alec, this film was directed by John Guillerman, produced by Nigel and Roger Proudlock and is based on a script by Alec Coppel.